-- An examination supervisor may confiscate anything in the apparent possession of a student if- - (a) the student apparently intends to enter an examination room or is in an examination room: and - (b) the thing being confiscated appears to indicate that cheating has occurred, is occurring or may occur. - (2) A student may be refused entry to an examination or expelled from an examination room if the student fails to give to an examination supervisor something which- - (a) the supervisor has requested to examine for the purpose of ascertaining whether it may be confiscated; or - (b) the supervisor has confiscated or attempted to confiscate. - (3) The examination supervisor must make a report in writing of any action taken under sub-regulation (1) or (2) and submit the report to the relevant Institute Academic Integrity Officer.
+- (1) An examination supervisor may confiscate anything in the apparent possession of a student if- - (a) the student apparently intends to enter an examination room or is in an examination room; and - (b) the thing being confiscated appears to indicate that cheating has occurred, is occurring or may occur. - (2) A student may be refused entry to an examination or expelled from an examination room if the student fails to give to an examination supervisor something which- - (a) the supervisor has requested to examine for the purpose of ascertaining whether it may be confiscated; or - (b) the supervisor has confiscated or attempted to confiscate. - (3) The examination supervisor must make a report in writing of any action taken under sub-regulation (1) or (2).